🐎Quests

 description: "Open Island Shop"

-Allows checking the contents of the player's inventory and removing items.
+INVENTORY_CONTENTAllows checking the contents of the player's inventory and removing items.
 You can use a material or a material tag.
 You must also specify the name of the citizen the player needs to interact with.
-You must either use the API to execute this action or use the command /q progress-inventory <player> <citizen name>
+You must either use the API to execute this action or use the command /q progress-inventory <player> <citizen name>.

 Example usage: